sfc-gh-wfateem/jdbc-debug-app/README.md

 4.)
 If you need to add connection parameters, then use the connection.properties
     file.
 This is ignored unless you pass an argument to the application.
-You can edit the run_* scripts and add the value 'true' at the very end, for example:
+You can edit the run_* scripts and add the value 'true' at the very end.
+At this time, you have to provide exactly two boolean arguments.
+The second boolean argument is to enable Hikari Connection Pooling:

+    //Read connection parameters from connection.properties file and don't use Hikari:
+    SnowflakeJdbcDebugApp true false

+    //Ignore connection parameters in connection.properties file and use Hikari CP:
-    SnowflakeJdbcDebugApp true
+    SnowflakeJdbcDebugApp false true

 5.)
 After the application runs, it will generate a log file called
     snowflake_jdbc.log in the same directory where the scripts reside.

-6.)
-To change the Snowflake JDBC driver version edit the run_* scripts.

-7.)
-Add any JVM arguments to the run_* scripts (for example: -Xmx2g).